OberstKrueger/www-oberstkrueger-com/report/programming/base-css/index.md

 By default, base-css has a tighter line-height than most: 1.375.
 With a mobile-focused world, it felt right to decrease line size as many people will be reading on smaller devices with shorter lines.
 Large line-heights can waste space in this reading environment, and when the width is small enough, tracking between lines is not a problem at this particular line-height.

-HTML and Markdown provide 6 levels of headers, but I personally feel that that is too many.
+HTML and Markdown provide 6 levels of headers, but I feel that that is too many.
 My own work uses 3 levels at most.
 To help with accidentally using a deeper level of header, I provided styles only for header levels 1, 2, and 3, with 4, 5, and 6 mirroring how 3 looks.

 Basic print styles are included in the elements where it makes sense.